 The most important thing related to P2P lending for investors is whether or not your money is safe.

 In the document from the European Commission HERE, you can find in article 9 that the lending platform has to inform you of the terms and conditions they provide asset safekeeping.
 Furthermore, whether they are using third-party providers for asset safekeeping and if they are applicable to any national laws.

 For you as an investor, it means that you can base your own risk analysis on the third-party asset provider, or the platform itself.
 If the platform is very new, with limited investment loans, it might be a warning signal if they do not have a third-party provider.
 Hence, the third-party provider has the expertise of safekeeping assets, and the platform should have a focus on the loan development.

 The Due Diligence

 Authorization to be a crowd-lending service provider requires the applicant to be a legal person, applying to the ESMA (European Security and Markets Authority).
 One of the elements which the applicant has to comply with is to prove that they have a good reputation and possess appropriate knowledge and expertise to manage the prospective crowdfunding service.

 Furthermore, the applicant has to prove they have no convictions or penalties in accordance with national rules.
 This includes money laundering, fraud, insolvency law, financial services legislation and more.

-Management has to have explicit knowledge, skills and experience in order to manage the crowdfunding service.
+Management has to have explicit knowledge, skills, and experience in order to manage the crowdfunding service.
 The management is required to put in the time to perform their duties.

 The conclusion is that there is now some obvious signals which can be investigated.
 When signing up to different platforms, it is possible to read the terms and conditions to gain insight.
-It is now clear that there are multiple things which the platforms has to comply to.
+It is now clear that there are multiple things that the platforms have to comply to.
 The post does not cover the full legislative report here.
 The main elements of the P2P lending legislation have been addressed to reach a rough understanding of the rule-set.